Ashykar/NASSCOM-Semiconductor-Packaging/README.md

 Open up the Properties Dialog box either by double clicking on Model -> Rectangle1

-Rename the geometry to Test Die

-Choose Silicon as the material from the Material Library.><br><br>
+Rename the geometry to Test Die, and select Silicon as the material from the Material Library.><br><br>

 <img width="1903" height="1012" alt="Lab2_Package modelling_2 6" src="https://github.com/user-attachments/assets/0dd50176-80f9-43d4-b606-0229694c1320" /><br><br>

 #### Step 4.1 : Create the Substrate Geometry

-Draw another rectangle for the substrate (5mm x 5mm) and position (-1, -1, 0) it such that the die is at the center.<br><br>
+Draw another rectangle for the substrate and assign XSize = 5mm , YSize= 5mm (5mm x 5mm) and position it at (-1, -1, 0) such that the die is at the center.<br><br>

 <img width="1920" height="1020" alt="Lab2_Package modelling_2 7" src="https://github.com/user-attachments/assets/9fac4954-ffe5-4759-ac69-fe1ca6485f5b" /><br><br>

 Set the thickness as -500 microns (-0.5mm).
-Note the negative sign so as to have the substrate lie beneath the die.<br><br>
+(The negative sign is to have the substrate lie beneath the die)<br><br>

 <img width="1903" height="1012" alt="Lab2_Package modelling_2 8" src="https://github.com/user-attachments/assets/e2bfc752-7295-41ac-a95e-17cc0dc241bc" /><br><br>